 Alternatively, customers might have access to an online fault-finding program or you could use the same program to fix their computer problems remotely.

 You need an in-depth knowledge of the computer systems and software that your clients use.
-You’d also need to continually update your information technology (IT) skills and knowledge.
+You would also need to continually update your information technology (IT) skills and knowledge.

 You would draw plans and create 3D designs for buildings and machinery so that engineers and technicians can understand their construction.